 Mill Mountain is located within the city of Roanoke and is home to the Roanoke Star- the largest man-made freestanding star.
 The star was originally erected to shine over the city during the Christmas season in 1949.
 The star is now illuminated every night until midnight and on special occasions, it is red, white, and blue.
 Whether you have your binoculars with you or not, the view is stunning from the overlook at the base of the Star.
 While on Mill Mountain, you can also visit the Discovery Center or the Mill Mountain Zoo.

 Roanoke is an ideal place to ride a bike with its beautiful greenway along the Roanoke River with Mill Mountain as a backdrop.
 You can rent a bicycle and helmet at Roanoke Mountain Adventures for a full day or a half and cruise the 9 miles of hard flat surface trail.
 They carry Trek, Santa Cruz, Kona, and Cannondale plus a few other bikes.
 If you are up for the challenge, you can also go mountain biking at the trails at Carvins Cove or Explore Park.
 Roanoke Mountain Adventures can also get you set up for paddleboarding, kayaking, or tubing.

 5. Roaring Run

 Roaring Run is an easy hike that is perfect for the whole family.
-Located in Botetourt County, the well-marked trails begins near a historic iron furnace and leads hikers to a gorgeous water fall.
-It is free to hike the approximately 1.5 mile trail loop with plenty of spots to stop and take in the scenery.
+Located in Botetourt County, the well-marked trails begins near a historic iron furnace and lead hikers to a gorgeous waterfall.
+It is free to hike the approximately 1.5-mile trail loop with plenty of spots to stop and take in the scenery.
 If you prefer to have assistance while you hike, the kind folks at Muddy Squirrel offer guided hiking trips as well as special events such as a Haunted Hike or corporate events that promote team-building.